loneworkernelson-web/On-The-Go-Safety/README.md

 This solution is **not** a fit for everyone.
 Use this checklist to assess suitability.

-### ✅ You are the ideal user if:
+**✅ You are the ideal user if:**
 - **Budget is a primary constraint.** You are a charity, non-profit, or small business that cannot justify $20/user/month fees.
 - **You value data sovereignty.** You want to own your data in your own Google Drive, not trust a third-party vendor.
 - **You have "one tech-savvy person."** You don't need a developer, but you need someone comfortable copying and pasting code, generating API keys, and managing a Google Sheet.
 - **Your fleet is small to medium.** The system works best for teams of 5 to ~50 active workers.

-### ❌ This is likely NOT for you if:
+**❌ This is likely NOT for you if:**
 - **You need an SLA.** Because you host it, you are the support team.
 There is no 24/7 helpdesk to call if you break your spreadsheet.
 - **You need enterprise integration.** It does not plug into Active Directory, SAP, or complex HR systems out of the box.
-- **You have 500+ staff.** Google Sheets has processing limits (quotas) that very large organisations might hit.
+- **You have 500+ staff.** Google Sheets has processing limits (quotas) that very large organisations may hit.

-### ⚠️ Key safety limitations to understand before deploying:
+---

+## ⚠️ Key Safety Limitations

+Understand these before deploying.

 - **No direct link to emergency services.** When an alarm fires, the system notifies your nominated contacts only.
-Those contacts must make the judgement call about whether to dial 111.
+Those contacts must make the judgement call about whether to dial 111 (or your local emergency number).
 There is no automatic escalation to police, ambulance, or a monitored response centre.
 - **The Monitor dashboard requires active supervision.** The audio alarm and full-screen alert only trigger if a supervisor has the Monitor tab open in a browser.
-If the tab is closed or the computer is locked, the alert is silent on that screen.
+If the tab is closed or the computer is locked, that screen is silent.
 Ensure your organisation has a clear plan for who monitors the dashboard and when.
 - **Offline connectivity is safety-critical.** The escalation watchdog runs independently in Google Apps Script — it does not rely on the worker's device being online to send alerts.
 However, it can only monitor visits it knows about.
 If a worker starts a visit without a data connection, the visit record is queued locally and will not reach the backend until signal is restored.
 Until that sync happens, the watchdog has no record of the visit and cannot escalate if the timer expires.

 ---